Last Updated on August 17, 2022 by Ran

 - Must not have a passport holder when you present it to the IO

 Your passport is, without a doubt, the most important thing that you have to prepare when you’re flying out of the country.
-You have to make sure that it’s at tip-top shape, without any damages whatsoever.
+You have to make sure that it’s in tip-top shape, without any damage whatsoever.
 Damages include tears and even earmarks, so be careful when stashing it away in your bag.
 It also can’t have any markings on it, which means it’s probably best to keep it away from your 3-year-old nephew who’s just starting to learn how to write his name.

 - Must contain both the departure and return dates